CTP Driving Licensing Branch Facilitates 19,077 Citizens - UrduPoint

 The CTP issued 56 international driving licenses and renewed 320 licenses of other districts during the period, he added.

-The CTP on the directives of CTO had finalized arrangements for issuance of driving licenses under one window operation and now the applicants can apply for the driving license presenting original national identity card, he said adding that now there is no requirement of driving license file, driving tickets and photos of the applicant.
+The CTP, on the directives of CTO, had finalized arrangements for the issuance of driving licenses under one window operation and now the applicant can apply for the driving license presenting an original national identity card, he said adding, now there is no requirement of driving license file, driving tickets and photos of the applicant.

-He said, the CTP was providing driving learning permit, driving license and other such facilities under One-Window Facilitation Center.
+He said the CTP was providing driving learning permits, driving licenses and other such facilities under One-Window Facilitation Center.

 He said citizens could contact free help line 1915 of CTP to get any information and guidance.